Growth Product Management InternUniShackDelivered

 How we win

-Scope & Roadmap
+Scope and Roadmap

 Each phase builds on the last.
-Trust must come first because stickiness and demand only compound once the foundation is solid.
+Trust must come first, because stickiness and demand only compound once the foundation is solid.

 0–30 days: Gain Trust